Archana1331/BookMart/README.md

 # 📚 BookMart

-**BookBazaar** is a MERN stack web application that allows users to explore, buy, and manage their favorite books with ease.
+**BookMart** is a MERN stack web application that allows users to explore, buy, and manage their favorite books with ease.

 ## 🚀 Features